-After finishing all stages, we complete the construction of A by arbitrarily declaring that any string whose status remains undetermined by all stages is out of A. No polynomial time oracle TM decides L_A with oracle A, proving the theorem.
+We finish stage i by arbitrarily declaring that any string of length at most n, whose status remains undetermined at this point, is out of A. Stage i is completed and we proceed with stage i+1.

+We have shown that no polynomial time oracle TM decides $L_A$ with oracle A, thereby proving the theorem.

-In summary, the relativization method tells us that to solve the P versus NP question we must analyze computations, not just simulate them.
+In summary, the relativization method tells us that to solve the P versus NP question, we must analyze computations, not just simulate them.
 In Section 9.3, we introduce one approach that may lead to such an analysis.